Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Results

-A variety of instruments were used to make explicit measurements through psychometric scales (see Table \ref{Articleoverview}).
-In most studies, already existing scales were utilised or adapted.
-However, only two articles employed the same instrument developed by La Guardia et al. \cite{la2000within}.
-It is noteworthy that the four studies that did not employ established instruments measured autonomy or agency using single items, while the remaining scales comprised a minimum of three items.
-A recurrent theme was identified in the examination of the used items with terms like feeling of control, (in-)dependence, choice, being oneself and free will.
-Furthermore, two clusters of items concerning personal alignment of actions and the felt ownership of actions were identified.
-Of the three articles examining sense of agency using psychometric scales, two used a single item concerned with perceived control \cite{barlas2019, ciardo2018}.
-Yu et al. however, deployed a multi-item scale concerning not only perceived control but also the feelings of free will, responsibility for actions, intentionality and planned behaviour \cite{yu2023}.
+A variety of instruments provided explicit measures via psychometric scales (see Table \ref{Articleoverview}).
+Most studies used or adapted existing scales; however, only two articles employed the same instrument by La Guardia et al. \cite{la2000within}.
+Notably, the four studies that did not use established instruments relied on single items, whereas the remaining scales used at least three items.
+Recurring item themes included perceived control, (in-)dependence, choice, being oneself, free will, alignment of actions with the self, and felt ownership of actions.
+Among the three articles that assessed sense of agency with psychometric scales, two used a single item focused solely on perceived control \cite{barlas2019, ciardo2018}, whereas Yu et al. employed a multi-item scale capturing perceived control, free will, responsibility for actions, intentionality, and planned behaviour \cite{yu2023}.
+While perceived control and free will overlap across operationalisations of sense of agency and human autonomy, elements such as the freedom to be oneself and to act in line with one’s true self appeared only in operationalisations of human autonomy \cite{yang2023, henkemans2017}.

-Three studies conducted qualitative interviews but did not specify under which conditions statements made by the participants were classified or categorised as statements regarding autonomy or agency (see Table \ref{Articleoverview}).
+Three studies conducted qualitative interviews but did not specify the criteria used to classify participants’ statements as pertaining to human autonomy or sense of agency (see Table \ref{Articleoverview}).